chriscareycode/purpleair-raspberry-pi/README.md

 ### Getting the script to run when the Pi boots up:

-The way I'm setting this up right now is to use "screen" to launch this in on boot
+The way I'm setting this up right now is to use "screen" to launch this in on boot.
+Make sure `screen` is installed:

 ```bash
 apt install screen